VickyDiamant1/Deus2/README.md

 ### 2. Database Setup

 Run the following commands to set up your database:
+(make sure you are inside the project articlesdatabase in your path)
 ```bash
 python manage.py makemigrations
 python manage.py migrate